bibek22/blog/content/physics/laplace-equation.md

 1. Steady state temperature distribution in the region with no source or sink
 2. Electrostatic potential in a region with no charge density
 3. Gravitational potential in a region with no mass
-4. Velocity potential in a region with no source or sink
+4. Velocity potential in a region of fluid with no source or sink

 Do you see some pattern here ?
-Of course you do.
+Of course you do!

-Before talking about specific cases of these applications, let's talk about the equation itself.
+But, before talking about any specific cases of these applications, let's talk about the equation itself.
 Let's see what kind of functions satisfy the Laplace equation.

-Let's first look at one dimentional example.
+Let's first look at one dimensional example.
 Laplace equation in one dimension is:

 $$ \frac{d^2 \psi}{d x^2} = 0 $$